 I have, in the past, been a disgruntled employee (in addition to the suit shop, also at a factory), an independent contractor (at a management consulting firm), a paid intern (in government), and an unpaid intern (at the UN).
 The last of these was possible only because of a generous grant from my university—a privilege most middle-class youth do not have.
 If anything has become clear to me in this current era of inequality and austerity, it is the illusion, internalized by millions of people, that working hard and playing by the rules lead to gainful employment and a fulfilling career.
 This is what I now call a Big Lie—a falsehood of colossal proportions which, unlike a minor untruth, is able to dupe the ordinary person who cannot conceive of being so grandly deceived.
 ‘Working hard,’ does not by itself produce anything if the market does not care about the work you are doing.
 Ask the laid-off or the about-to-be laid-off about that.

 ‘The rules’ are rigged, because the wealthy can obtain prestigious work experiences through unpaid internships, jumpstarting their careers in a way the poor and middle classes cannot.
-They are rigged for other reasons as well, larger structural reasons such as the wealth-gap at birth, the poor being punished with and because of the innumerable stresses caused by the lack of resources early in life.
-The outcomes multiple and metastasize into education, where poorer children hear and whose brains often underdevelop.
+They are rigged for other reasons as well, larger structural reasons such as the wealth-gap at birth, the poor being punished with worse health and psychological outcomes because of the innumerable stresses caused by the lack of resources early in life.
+The outcomes multiple and metastasize into education, where poorer children hear 30 million fewer words and whose brains often underdevelop.

 I do not say any of this to sound sentimental.
 Let’s be as unsentimental as capitalism demands.
 Fine, this is all up to the invisible, agnostic hand of the market sorting itself out, determining who succeeds and who fails, who can intern at the UN and who cannot.
 But then let us also admit that the only level playing field that exists is in our heads.
 Albert Einstein said that God did not play dice with the universe.
 He or She certainly plays dice with human lives.
 The market won’t correct for that, only government can.